-Recover files from Azure virtual machine backup (Preview)
+Recover files from Azure virtual machine backup

-Azure backup provides the capability to restore Azure VMs and disks from Azure VM backups.
-Now this article explains how you can recover items such as files and folders from an Azure VM backup.
+Azure Backup provides the capability to restore Azure virtual machines (VMs) and disks from Azure VM backups, also known as recovery points.
+This article explains how to recover files and folders from an Azure VM backup.
 Restoring files and folders is available only for Azure VMs deployed using the Resource Manager model and protected to a Recovery services vault.

 Mount the volume and copy files